Fast, Slow, and Tool-augmented Thinking for LLMs: A Review: Summary and Future Prospects

 \paragraph{Personalized Reasoning:} Different users may require different styles or levels of reasoning depending on their goals, expertise, or preferences.
-A promising avenue is to develop LLMs that can personalize their reasoning behavior---adjusting the depth, formality, or transparency of reasoning chains based on user profiles or domain-specific contexts.
+In practice, most existing LLMs apply a one-size-fits-all reasoning approach, failing to adjust the depth, formality, or transparency of their reasoning chains based on specific user profiles or contexts.
+Developing models capable of personalizing their reasoning behavior is a highly promising avenue.
+However, it remains an open question how to reliably evaluate and support this personalization in highly specialized domains—such as sports coaching or legal advice—where task-specific training data and gold-standard evaluation criteria are severely limited.

 \paragraph{Robustness and Safety:} As reasoning systems become more adaptive and autonomous, ensuring their robustness and safety becomes increasingly critical.
-Future research should focus on developing models that can maintain consistent and predictable behavior across diverse and potentially adversarial scenarios.
-This includes handling ambiguous or misleading inputs, avoiding overconfident or unethical conclusions, and maintaining alignment with human values.
+With greater autonomy over their reasoning strategies, models often become vulnerable to blindly trusting unreliable external tools or failing to recognize when their adaptive strategies are compromised by distribution shifts.
+Ensuring robustness involves handling ambiguous inputs, avoiding unethical conclusions, and maintaining human alignment.
+What mechanisms can be developed to allow adaptive reasoning systems to autonomously detect when strategy switching or external tool invocation becomes unsafe?